StarRocks/starrocks-connector-for-apache-spark/README.md

 ## Contributing to StarRocks

-A big thanks for your attention to StarRocks!
-In order to accept your pull request, please follow the [CONTRIBUTING.md](CONTRIBUTING.md).
+We appreciate your interest in contributing to the Spark Connector.
+If you plan to make your first contribution, you can start with the [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Acknowledgments